mlflow/mlflow/docs/source/tracking.rst

 FTP server
 ^^^^^^^^^^^

-Specify a URI of the form ftp://user@host/path/to/directory to store artifacts in a FTP server.
+To store artifacts in a FTP server, specify a URI of the form ftp://user@host/path/to/directory .
 The URI may optionally include a password for logging into the server, e.g. ``ftp://user:pass@host/path/to/directory``

 SFTP Server